gtankha/employment-app/README.md

   When there's mutual interest between candidate and company for a specific job opening, that interest will appear under the confirmed interviews tab, provided that both parties click "I'm interested" on the same job position.

-  Application is running on Heroku.
-It will directly take you to the home page from which you can setup a user or login to access all the functionality.

   <a name="license"></a>
   ## 4. License
    ![](https://img.shields.io/badge/License-ISC-blue.svg)